awsles/AzureExtensions/Ax.CosmosDb/README.md

 but it will be necessary to then create a database and container before Cosmos documents can be added.
 Use **Select-AxCosmosDatabaseCollection** to switch between collections (contgainers) within the selected database.

+### Documentation
+The cmdlets are documented in the Ax.CosmosDb.md page in this repository.
+**Get-Help** may also be used to retrieve the documentation for each cmdlet.

 ### Getting Started
 The following steps will help you get started.